 *You must have a complete application by the early deadline to guarantee application eligibility for scholarships, grants, and research assistantships.

-The final deadlines for international students are May 1 for the fall semester and October 1 for the winter semester.
+F-1 seeking students are only admitted for the fall semester.
+The final deadline for international students is May 1 for the fall semester.
 Those students from abroad who are not seeking a student visa may follow the other application deadlines noted above.

 MPA Program Academic Advising